dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 description: >
   Have you been turned into a newt?
 Would you like to be?
-  This package can help: it has all of the newt-transmogrification functionality you've been looking for.
+  This package can help: it has all of the newt-transmogrification functionality you have been looking for.
 author: Nathan Weizenbaum <nweiz@google.com>
 homepage: http://newtify.dartlang.org